 My trip to Jamaica

-I arrived here with much less fanfare, aboard an American Airlines Boeing 777, and traveling economy class at that.
-But it´s the last time in two and a half weeks I feel any less than an international movie star.
+I arrived in Jamaica with much less fanfare, aboard an American Airlines Boeing 777, and travelling economy class at that.
+But it’s the last time in two and a half weeks I feel any less than an international movie star.

 Sun, sand and Bob Marley

 We watched the sun sink into the sea and as we turned to leave, something huge jumped, about halfway to the horizon.

 We stared for a long time and saw it again, but had no idea what it was.
 After much discussion we decided it was better leaving our conclusions to our imaginations.